andrew/ultimate-awesome/README.md

 - [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
-- [awesome-plan9](https://github.com/henesy/awesome-plan9) - A curated list of awesome Plan9-related documents, libraries, and software.
+- [awesome-nosql-guides](https://github.com/erictleung/awesome-nosql-guides) - :computer: Curated list of awesome resources and links about using NoSQL databases.
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
 - [npm-security-best-practices](https://github.com/lirantal/npm-security-best-practices) - Collection of npm package manager Security Best Practices.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.